Shopify/polaris/polaris.shopify.com/content/components/option-list.md

   - collection lists
   - list selection
 examples:
-  - fileName: option-list-simple.tsx
+  - fileName: option-list-default.tsx
-    title: Simple option list
+    title: Default
-    description: >-
-      Use for a group of similar selectable items when only one should be selectable at once.
+    description: Use for a group of similar selectable items when only one should be selectable at once.
   - fileName: option-list-multiple.tsx
-    title: Multiple option list
+    title: Multiple
-    description: >-
-      Use when you have a group of similar selectable items and more than one item can be selected at once.
+    description: Use when you have a group of similar selectable items and more than one item can be selected at once.
   - fileName: option-list-with-sections.tsx
-    title: Option list with sections
+    title: With sections
     description: Use sections when you have multiple groups of similar selectable items.
   - fileName: option-list-in-a-popover.tsx
-    title: Option list in a popover
+    title: In a popover
     description: Use when a set of selections won’t fit in the available screen space.
 ---